 At the end of each clinical semester, every NP student must fill out a Preceptor/Site Evaluation Form for each preceptor/site where he/she has had clinical experience.
 This completed form should be routed to the Clinical Placement Coordinator after being submitted with Clinical Paperwork.
 This feedback provides important information to guide future clinical placement decisions.
 Students will not receive a course grade until the preceptor/site evaluation form has been submitted.
-Students must also evaluate their clinical course and clinical faculty which are typically administered in the classroom or online.
+Students must also evaluate their clinical course and clinical faculty which are administered online.